Guizz27/DWIN_LK4Pro/README.md

+# NOTICE
+This repository will soon be archived.
+I do not plan on using this project anymore for the screen firmware.
+I have another project I started that will replace this.

 # DWIN_LKxPro

 Screen firmware for Longer LK4/LK5 Pro. should also work with Alfawise U30 Pro although the boot screen has the Longer3D logo.